 Graduate students are expected to possess proficiency in writing to ensure they can be successful in their course of study.
 (Note: Prospective students whose first (native) language is not English must satisfy the English Language Proficiency Admission Requirement prior to being admitted.)
 Students may satisfy the Graduate Writing Proficiency Requirement by one of the following options:

-- Earned an undergraduate or graduate degree from an accredited institution of higher education where the primary language of instruction is English, or
+- Earned an undergraduate or graduate degree from a regionally accredited U.S. institution of higher learning, or

-- Earned a “B” or higher grade in a graduate writing course from an accredited institution of higher education where the primary language of instruction is English, or
+- Earned at least the grade of “B” in a graduate writing course from a regionally accredited U.S. institution of higher learning, or

 - Passed a U.S. nationally recognized professional/career exam that includes a significant written component such as the CPA, CFP, Bar Exam, or Foreign Service Officer exam, or